UniversalRobots/Universal_Robots_ROS_Driver/README.md

    speed scaling slows down the robot.
 Also, the pausing function can only be used, if the default scaled trajectory controller is used.

+Please see the external [feature list](ur_rtde_driver/doc/features.md) for a listing of all features supported by this driver.

 ## Contents
 This repository contains the new **ur_rtde_driver** and a couple of helper packages, such as: